-Many people are having doubts and reaching to me to provide some explanations on how to configure the SSO Application Configuration that I recently published and, consequently, they are facing some problems/issue on using the tool.
+Many people are having doubts and reaching out to me to provide some explanations on how to configure the SSO Application Configuration that I recently published, and, consequently, they are facing some problems/issue on using the tool.
 So, I decided to write this post to properly document this tool and explain how you can easily start using it.

 Where can I use this SSO Application Configuration tool?